NeuromatchAcademy/precourse/enrollmentforms/ta-contract.md

 - Some exposure to neuroscience concepts
     - If you are new to neuroscience, we will have precourse material on neuroscience that is *mandatory* for you to watch (~2 hours of content).
 We also recommend watching videos 1.1-1.6 and 2.1-2.4 from this [coursera course](https://www.coursera.org/learn/computational-neuroscience).
 Here is also a [short read on neuroscience](https://www.bna.org.uk/static/uploads/resources/BNA_English.pdf).

+### NeuroAI Qualifications:
+- Experience with the relevant python libraries (numpy, scipy and sklearn)
+- Minimum 2-years of experience in computational neuroscience and AI
+- Strong preference for TAs who have participated in our CN or DL course

 ### Computational Tools for Climate Science:
 - Experience with the relevant python libraries (Numpy, Matplotlib, Pandas, Cartopy, Datetime, Dataformats)
     - Python resources can be found through [Project Pythia](https://foundations.projectpythia.org/foundations/overview.html).